 This compares with 15 to 20 per cent for Asians in general and about 25 per cent in Koreans.
 While the smaller body skeletal structure among Asians tends to be the cause of the disorder, obesity is the main cause for Caucasians.

-Obstructive sleep apnoea affects more men than women
+Obstructive sleep apnea affects more men than women

 Patients tend to be males in their 30s or 40s, and the incidence tends to rise in women after menopause.

-Not all snorers suffer from sleep apnoea, but patients with sleep apnoea all snore
+Not all snorers suffer from sleep apnoea, but patients with sleep apnea all snore

 Soft, rhythmic snoring is usually harmless.
-But if the snoring becomes loud and changes in intensity, it may be indicative of obstructive sleep apnoea.
+But if the snoring becomes loud and changes in intensity, it may be indicative of obstructive sleep apnea.

 Blood oxygen levels

 Ideally, blood should have at least 95 per cent oxygen.
 A little dip below that mark is still acceptable, but anything less than 90 per cent is not healthy.